-The profiles of the directors including their external directorships in listed entities are disclosed at the end of this Corporate Governance Report.
+The profiles of the directors including their external directorships in other listed entities are disclosed at the end of this Corporate Governance report.

-Details of other directorships are available at the Registrar of Companies and upon request made to the Company Secretary, IBL Management Ltd, 4th Floor, IBL House, Caudan Waterfront, Port Louis.
+Details of other directorships are available upon request made to the Company Secretary, IBL Management Ltd, 4th Floor, IBL House, Caudan Waterfront, Port Louis.